Hummingbirds Center Research Institute - Centro Colibri, Inc.

 Our staff

-From the left Curator Rebeca Guler with Vice Director Federica Cardarelli
+From the left Curator Rebeca Guler with Deputy Director Federica Cardarelli

 Our Veterinary Director Pierfrancesco Bertoni

-From the left our biologist Sara Pineda with Keeper Miriam Battaglia
+From the left our biologist Sara Pineda with our Keeper Miriam Battaglia

 Since 1999